MaterializeInc/materialize/doc/user/content/self-managed/installation/install-on-gcp.md

 For testing purposes only.
 For testing purposes only.
 For testing purposes only. ....

+Assumes the `gke_config.machine_type = "e2-standard-4"` in the sample
+examples/simple Terraform module.

 {{< /important >}}

 ## Prerequisites

 ### Google cloud project

-If you do not have a GCP project, create one.
+If you do not have a GCP project for your Materialize environment, create one.

 ### gcloud CLI

 If you do not have the gcloud CLI installed,

 - Install the gcloud CLI.
 For details, see the [Install the gcloud CLI documentation](https://cloud.google.com/sdk/docs/install).